Table of Contents

 Everybody who owns a website should have a goal to achieve.
 There are many different types of KPIs, but we'll cover some common examples for non-transactional websites.

 For non-transactional sites, the types of KPI and metrics will vary depending what the objective of the site is.

 Obviously, for non-transactional sites, you’re probably not looking forward to converting for higher sales (there is exceptional case, but out of scope for this article).

-Some of the typical site objectives could be the following:
+Some of the typical business objectives for non-transactional websites could be the following:

 - Increase exposure to key messages, articles, products, information, etc.